 So, what’s the result of a sale-leaseback in hard numbers?
 In long term run rate, ICA estimates to save 50% per year compared to running their own data centers.
 But a sale-leaseback with Conapto has not only been beneficial for the wallet, but also for the environment — which has enabled a shift in focus towards innovation, core-business and being a role model within sustainable IT.
-Because of the move to climate neutral colocation, ICA will decrease its greenhouse emissions with approximately 116 tCO2* every year — equivalent to the emissions of 1084 flights from Stockholm – Gothenburg per passenger.
+ICA will decrease its greenhouse emissions with approximately 116 tCO2* every year — equivalent to the emissions of 1084 flights from Stockholm – Gothenburg.

 “Sustainability matters have historically been a challenge for us within IT as it’s been difficult to achieve any major improvement in our own data centers.
 With this move into climate-neutral data centers, we can clearly see what savings and decreases which are contributing to ICAs overall sustainability goals.
 That has been a very positive and appreciated gain from this project” summarizes Ola Andreasson.